ChrisWhealy/DistributedSystemNotes/Lecture 11.md

 Up until now, we have been drawing our Lamport diagrams with multiple messages coming from a single event in the sending process - and this is how it should be.
 Conceptually, we need to treat broadcast messages as having exactly one point of origin.

 However, under the hood, the mechanism for sending the actual messages could be multiple invocations of the unicast send primitive.
 But this will only get us so far.
-The problem is that even if we batch together all the message send commands in some transactional way, if we get halfway through sending this batch of messages and something goes wrong, what should you do about the messages sent so far - attempt to cancel or revoke them?
+The problem is that even if we batch together all the message send commands in some transactional way, if we get halfway through sending this batch of messages and something goes wrong, what remedial action can we take about the messages we've already sent - attempt to cancel or revoke them?

-So, the reality is that we need a way to define reliable broadcast.
+So, the reality is that we need a reliable way to define reliable broadcast.

 ## Implementing Reliable Broadcast